 Taboo

-For social gamers and families looking for a digital version of classic party games that can be played remotely with friends via video chat.
+For social gamers and families looking for digital versions of classic party games to play remotely via video chat.

 Taboo is an established games app that is free with in-app purchases.
-With a 4.7/5 rating from 11.6K reviews, it shows polarized user reception.
-Users particularly appreciate fun gameplay, though card repetition remains a common concern.
+With a 4.7/5 rating from 11.7K reviews, it shows polarized user reception.
+Users particularly appreciate core party game mechanics provide high entertainment value for diverse age groups during social gatherings, though limited card variety in the base version forces repetitive gameplay after only a few short rounds remains a common concern.

 What is Taboo?